 - Non-Indicative Name: Despite the word "Express" in the title, a word which would indicate trains, there are no trains in the movie.

 - Outlaw Couple: Although Clovis and Lou Jean are really just petty crooks, and become an Outlaw Couple more or less by accident.

 - Potty Dance: Lou Jean does this after saying she needs to pee, much to Clovis's irritation, as she passed up a bathroom at an earlier stop.

 - Real Person Cameo: Kenneth Crone, the officer who was kidnapped in the 1969 incident that inspired this film, appears as a deputy.

-- Reasonable Authority Figure: The captain played by Ben Johnson.
+- Reasonable Authority Figure: Captain Tanner played by Ben Johnson.
 He talks to Clovis in a reasonable tone, and prevents the sharpshooting Texas rangers from taking a shot at the couple, even though they say there's a 90% chance of success, because he doesn't want to see anyone get hurt.

 - A Simple Plan: Hitch a ride to Sugarland, snatch the baby, drive away.
 What could go wrong?